 Therm-a-Rest is one of the best sleeping pad manufacturers in the world.
 To this day Therm-a-Rest mattresses are proudly made in Seattle, Washington, USA.
 I find one’s sleeping system (sleeping pad and sleeping bag) is the most critical area to not skimp on quality if you value a good night’s rest while camping.
-Yes, you can spend less on pads but I’ve found out the hard way that low priced inflatable pads tend to puncture and wear out easily.
+Yes, you can spend less on pads but I’ve found out the hard way that low priced inflatable pads aren’t as comfortable, tend to puncture, and wear out easily.
 It’s far better to purchase more durable, proven pads for camping.
 That said, keep in mind that the majority of negative reviews on inflatable pads come from inexperienced backpackers who don’t take precautions to protect their pad from punctures.
 I’ve thoroughly tested Therm-a-Rest pads while backpacking and trust them with my sleep.

 I know how hard it is to find honest recommendations and to narrow down American made gear.
 This is why I started American Gear Guide.
 I take my recommendations seriously and only recommend the best of the best.
 Of course this is my subjective opinion but I’m confident it won’t disappoint.
 Here are a few reasons to trust me:

 Looking for the lightest and comfiest 4-season pad, the most advanced ultralight mattress available?
 You can lay this pad down in any condition including right in the snow.
 I love my XTherm pad and have comfortably used it down to -20F with a closed cell foam pad and a Feathered Friends -25F Ptarmigan Sleeping Bag while winter camping in Canada’s Kootenay National Park.
 The XTherm pad has a high R-value of 5.7, weighs only 15 oz (reg size), while providing thick padding for rocky ground.
 My personal XTherm is pictured at the top of the page.
-Like on the XLite, I recommend the large size as the regular is too narrow for me, and I’m a slim dude.
+Like on the XLite, I recommend the large size as the regular is too small for me, and I’m a slim dude.

 When you’re car camping and simply want the comfiest pad possible then the MondoKing is the top choice.
 This self inflating pad has 4 inches of plush foam supported loft, a super warm R-value of 7, and soft friendly fabric to deliver a restful sleep like your home mattress.
 Check out any of the reviews and you’ll find they rave about the comfort of this pad.